Zariphron/Team-10/Specification.md

 	User presses on button "download flash cards"

 ## Primary Sequence
-	1.User presses on button "download flash cards"
+	1. User presses on button "download flash cards"
-        2.Web site create a pdf file and upload there all flash cards with questions and answers 3.Web site open a new tab and let the user download the file 4.User presses download, and get the pdf file
+        2. Web site creates a pdf file and upload there all flash cards with questions and answers
+        3. Web site opens a new tab and allows the user to download the file
+        4. User presses download, and receives the pdf file

 ## Primary Postconditions
-	* User got a pdf file of all flash cards with questions and answers
+	* User receives a pdf file of all flash cards with questions and answers

 ## Alternate Sequences
         * The button to "download" should appear only when at least one flash cards were created

 ## Alternate Trigger
         * No alternate trigger